The Disease Model focuses on the problem.

 - Evidence-based interventions

-- Balanced, holistic perspective
+- A balanced, holistic perspective

 Positive Psychology 2.0.
 One of the early challenges of positive psychology was its inattention to the negative aspects of the individual.
 Recognizing this imbalance, psychologists advocated a more holistic approach to embrace the dialectical opposition of human experience.
 Positive Psychology 2.0 (PP 2.0) evolved as a correction to this singular focus on optimism so that it could “move forward in a more inclusive and balanced matter, incorporating both positive and negative aspects of the holistic individual.
 As one critical psychologist wrote, “people are not just pessimists or optimists.
 They have complex personality structures.”
 PP 2.0 recognizes the individual achieves optimal human functioning by living a meaningful life that comes through full engagement.
 PP 2.0 is a balanced approach, one that “equally considers positive emotions and strengths and negative symptoms and disorders.”

 The positive psychology perspective maintains that individuals with a ‘mental disorder can live satisfying and fulfilling lives regardless of symptoms or impairments associated with the diagnosis.
 Positive psychology aims “to emphasize the positive while managing and transforming the negative to increase well-being.”